cbrightsci/starter_template/README.md

   ./install_tools
 ```

+You should only need to run this once.

 ### 2. Install the Qumulo REST API Python Wrapper library
 Currently the Qumulo REST API python library is available only by